 A semantic reactivity system for modern applications.
-Separate reactive data (sources) from business conditions (guards) with a declarative, composable, and observable approach.
+Separate reactive state (pulse) from business conditions (guards) with a declarative, composable, and proxied approach.

 Official Documentation

 Pulse differs from traditional signals or state managers by treating Conditions as first-class citizens.
-Instead of embedding complex boolean logic inside components or selectors, you define Semantic Guards that can be observed, composed, and debugged independently.
+Instead of embedding complex boolean logic inside components, you define Semantic Guards that are observed, composed, and debugged independently.

 bun add @pulse-js/core @pulse-js/tools